2020 Philadelphia Fusion season

 The 2020 Philadelphia Fusion season was the third season of the Philadelphia Fusion's existence in the Overwatch League and their first under head coach Kim "KDG" Dong-gun.
 The Fusion planned to host three homestand weekends in the 2020 season, with the first two taking place at The Met in Philadelphia and the third at the Boardwalk Hall in Atlantic City.
 While their first homestand weekend took place, all following homestand events were canceled due to the COVID-19 pandemic.

 On August 16, in their final regular season game, the Fusion clinched the top seed in the North America region for the season playoffs with a win over the San Francisco Shock.
 In the first round of the North America bracket, Philadelphia swept the Los Angeles Gladiators, 3–0.
 The following day, the Fusion swept the Los Angeles Valiant, 3–0, sending them to the North America upper bracket finals.
-In the upper finals match, which took place on September 12, Philadelphia were handed their first lost of the postseason, falling to San Francisco by a score of 1–3.
+In the upper finals match, which took place on September 12, Philadelphia were handed their first loss of the postseason, falling to San Francisco by a score of 1–3.
 The loss sent the Fusion to the North America lower bracket finals, where they swept the Washington Justice, 3–0, sending them to the Grand Finals bracket.